-- 15.19 In 2009, a working group was established to help ensure the borough had sufficient quality and distribution of leisure facilities and makes best use of them.
+- 16.17.
+Other than the important open space available for informal sport and recreation, which is covered in section 17, the borough also contains a variety of leisure space, including public and private outdoor sports facilities for children and young people, allotments and parks and gardens.
+Deficiencies in leisure space in the borough have however been identified. - 16.18.
+In 2009, a working group was established to help ensure the borough had sufficient quality and distribution of leisure facilities and makes best use of them.
 The working group included a number of representatives from the Council, the Dacorum Sports Trust, Sport England, Hertfordshire County Council, PCT, and Dacorum Sports Schools Partnership.
-Their work helped develop the Facilities Improvements Strategy4.
-The strategy examined the idea of a new sports facility in Hemel Hempstead as part of a strategic approach to the development and provision of leisure facilities, at the same time as targeting areas suffering from higher than average obesity levels. - 15.20 Whilst the Facilities Improvements Strategy provides a good basis for improvements and new opportunities for leisure, the Council will need to use existing land and buildings to rectify the deficiencies in leisure space and help respond to changing recreational and leisure demands.
-Land already identified as existing open space and leisure space will be protected and enhanced.
-Other opportunities, such as the new sports facility for the town will be supported, to help deliver new sport and recreational facilities. - 15.21 The County Council's schools improvement programme will also support this ethos by delivering additional public sports facilities on the basis that they can be shared with other users.
+Their work helped to facilitate the development of the Facilities Improvements Strategy.
+The strategy examined the idea of a new sports facility in Hemel Hempstead as part of a strategic approach to the development and provision of leisure facilities, at the same time as targeting areas suffering from higher than average obesity levels. - 16.19.
+Whilst the Facilities Improvements Strategy will provide a good basis for improvements and new opportunities for leisure, the Council will need to use existing land and buildings to rectify the deficiencies in leisure space and help respond to changing recreational and leisure demands.
+Land already identified as existing open space and leisure space, like land within the Two Waters Study area.
+Other opportunities, such as the new sports facility for the town will be supported to help deliver new sport and recreational facilities. - 16.20.
+The County Council's schools improvement programme will also support this ethos by delivering additional public sports facilities on the basis that it can be shared by other users.
 Opportunities for other dual use facilities will also be supported.